LohitoBurrito/ECE445_Surveillance_Drone/README.md

 ## 10/21/24: Revised PCB and Ordered OV7670

 Today, we revised our PCB to utilize 2 layers rather than 4 layers.
 This proved to be a massive challenge, but we decided that we would make the top layer a 3.3V layer and the bottom layer as GND as this is what most of our components connected to.
 We kept the 5V polygon from our original design as there would be a gap between non 3.3V traces and the 3.3V layer.
+We also ensured that the DRC checks would pass and that there would be no error.
+We completely ignored the 300 warnings that were generated again after making this massive change.

 ![image](https://github.com/user-attachments/assets/0e20085f-3254-449b-be7e-1db737b58f7b)